chaturay/serverless-artillery/README.md

 1. [Command Reference](#detailed-usage)
 1. [External References](#external-references)

+### There's a workshop for that

+We've created a complete workshop detailing end-to-end usage of serverless-artillery.
+Check out our conference-style [workshop](https://github.com/Nordstrom/serverless-artillery-workshop) for step by step lessons on how to set your system up for successful deployment, invocation, and removal.
+If you're not in the mood for a workshop, or just want the facts, read on!

-## Installation
+### Installation

-We assume you have node.js (v4 or better) installed.
-Likewise you should have the serverless framework (v1.0+) either installed globally or available in the local `node_modules`.
+Requires node.js (v4 or better) installed and the serverless framework (v1.0+) either installed globally or available in the local `node_modules`.

 ```
+npm install -g serverless
 npm install -g serverless-artillery
 ```

-## Quick Start & Finish
+### Permissions and proxy settings

+Depending on the AWS account environment you're working in, you may need to define `AWS_PROFILE` to declare the AWS credentials to use and possibly `HTTP_PROXY` in order to escape your corporate proxy.
+See the [Serverless Framework docs](https://serverless.com/framework/docs/) or the [workshop](https://github.com/Nordstrom/serverless-artillery-workshop) for details of how to set your system up for successful deployment, invocation, and removal.

+### Quick start smoke test

 ```
-$ slsart deploy   // and then
+$ slsart deploy   // deploys serverless artillery with a simple default script
-$ slsart invoke   // repeat as desired, before...
+$ slsart invoke   // runs serverless-artillery using this script, creating traffic against the sample endpoint
-$ slsart remove
+$ slsart remove   // halts serverless-artillery and removes the deployed lambda from your account
 ```

 ### Deeper Dive